hyperledger-solang/solang/docs/status.rst

 Solana
 ______

 Solang has a new target for `Solana <https://www.solana.com/>`_.
-This is early stages right now, however it is under active development.
+This is in early stages right now, however it is under active development.